 EXOTIC ANIMALS: Animal species that in its natural life is wild, and as defined by the state of Utah.

-LIVESTOCK: Shall include goats, sheep, horses, ponies, cows, donkeys, fowl, buffalo, pigs and the like.

 IMPOUNDED: Having been received into the custody of Animal Control or into the custody of any authorized agent or representative of the Town.

+LIVESTOCK: Shall include goats, sheep, horses, fowl, buffalo, pigs and the like.

 NUISANCE: Repeatedly (more than once) violating the animal control Land Use Codes: animal at large; barking, or unsanitary conditions.